neondatabase/website/content/docs/extensions/pg_prewarm.md

 updatedOn: '2024-01-28T13:46:59.387Z'
 ---

 You can use the `pg_prewarm` extension to preload data into the Postgres buffer cache after a restart.
 Doing so improves query response times by ensuring that your data is readily available in memory.
-Otherwise, you may experience slower query execution times after a restart, as data is loaded into the buffer cache from disk on-demand.
+Otherwise, data must be loaded into the buffer cache from disk on-demand, which can result in slower query response times.

 <CTA />